 STAGE 6 – LOBBY LIGHTING – 2ND QUARTER 2021

-The main lobby of Workzone West was fitted with T5 35w “cove” lighting, concealed within feature bulkheads throughout the lobby, as well as extruded aluminium architectural feature lights above the main entrance.
+The main lobby of Workzone West was fitted with T5 35w “cove” lighting, concealed within feature bulkheads throughout the lobby, as well as extruded aluminum architectural feature lights above the main entrance.
 These luminaires consume considerable energy, at approximately 23w per linear metre, and require regular (inconvenient) maintenance and repairs.
-In keeping with the long term energy efficiency goals for the building, Infrared Services and Knight Frank Australia formulated a specification and strategy to upgrade these lights to modern LED equivalents.
+In keeping with the long-term energy efficiency goals for the building, Infrared Services and Knight Frank Australia formulated a specification and strategy to upgrade these lights to modern LED equivalents.

-Because it was necessary to maintain the existing aesthetic of these areas, fit seamlessly into the existing building fabric of the lobby, and avoid any potentially costly builders’ works, planning and experience in similar works was required.
-The old T5 fluorescent cove lights were removed and high-power linear LED strip and aluminium mounting extrusions from Robus were carefully retrofit in their place.
-Similarly for the T5 extruded aluminium architectural luminaires, the existing fluorescent lighting arrangement was removed and an LED equivalent retrofit in place.
-In total more than 100 linear metres of fluorescent lighting was upgraded to the LED.
-Prior to the upgrade the connected lighting load in these areas was approximately 2.4kW, after the completion of the upgrade it was reduced to 1.3kW.
+Because it was necessary to maintain the existing aesthetic of these areas, fit seamlessly into the existing building fabric of the lobby, and avoid any potentially costly builders’ works, planning and experience in similar works were required.
+The old T5 fluorescent cove lights were removed and high-power linear LED strip and aluminum mounting extrusions from Robus were carefully retrofit in their place.
+Similarly, for the T5 extruded aluminum architectural luminaires, the existing fluorescent lighting arrangement was removed and an LED equivalent retrofit in place.
+In total, more than 100 linear metres of fluorescent lighting was upgraded to LED.
+Prior to the upgrade, the connected lighting load in these areas was approximately 2.4kW, after the completion of the upgrade it was reduced to 1.3kW.
 This represents a decrease of approximately 45%.
-Of course, as an added benefit the LED solution can be expected to remain maintenance free for the foreseeable future.
+Of course, as an added benefit the LED solution can be expected to remain maintenance-free for the foreseeable future.
 The total cost of this stage of the upgrade was approximately $12k.